fenago/ansible-course/md/Lab_10.md

 However, if you look in [/tmp], you won\'t find [myfile].

-Ansible check mode is usually called a dry run.
-The idea is that the run won\'t change the state of the machine and will only highlight the differences between the current status and the status declared in the playbook.

-Not all modules support check mode, but all major modules do, and more and more modules are being added at every release.
-In particular, note that the [command] and [shell] modules do not support it because it is impossible for the module to tell what commands will result in a change, and what won\'t.
-Therefore, these modules will always return changed when they\'re run outside of check mode because they assume a change has been made.

 A similar feature to check mode is the [\--diff] flag.
 What this